-If your concern is not resolved, or if you are not satisfied with the decision, you may contact the Australian Financial Complaints Authority (AFCA).
-The AFCA independently and impartially resolves disputes between consumers, including some small businesses and participating financial services providers.
-The AFCA provides an independent dispute resolution process covering complaints about financial services including; banking, credit, loans, general insurance, life insurance, financial planning, investments stock broking, managed funds and pooled superannuation trusts.
-You may contact the AFCA by writing to:
+If your concern is not resolved, or if you are not satisfied with the decision, you may escalate your concerns to AFCA, at no cost to you.
+AFCA independently and impartially resolves disputes between consumers, including some small businesses and participating financial services providers.
+AFCA provides an independent dispute resolution process covering complaints about financial services including; banking, credit, loans, general insurance, life insurance, financial planning, investments stock broking, managed funds and pooled superannuation trusts.
+The contact details for AFCA are:

 GPO Box 3 Melbourne VIC 3001

 Phone: 1800 931 678 (free call)